mrisher/smtp-sts/reporting.md

 * In the case of `mailto`, reports should be submitted to the specified email address ([@!RFC6068]).
 When sending failure reports via SMTP, sending MTAs MUST deliver reports despite any TLS-related failures.
 	This may mean that the reports are delivered in the clear.
+Additionally, reports sent via SMTP MUST contain a valid DKIM [@?RFC6376] signature by the reporting domain.
+Reports lacking such a signature MUST be ignored by the recipient.

 The formal definition of the `_smtp-tlsrpt` TXT record, defined using [@!RFC5234], is as follows: